 It'll only work in Windows Vista and later.

 1. Type regedit in RUN or Start Menu search box and press Enter.
 It'll open Registry Editor.

 3. Now we'll need to create a new key under "Shell" key.
 Right-click on "Shell" key and select "New -> Key".
 Give the new key name "Kill Not Responding Tasks".

 4. Now right-click on the new key which we created in step 3 and select "New -> Key".
 Give the new key name of command.

 5. In right-side pane, change value of "Default" to:

 6. That's it.
 Now you'll have "Kill Not Responding Tasks" shortcut in Desktop context menu.

-PS: Windows 7 users can also set an icon and position for the shortcut.
+PS: Windows 7 and later users can also set an icon and position for the shortcut.